-During lockdown, I traded in my old effects box for a Helix LT effects processor.
+During lockdown, I traded in my old effects box for a Helix LT effects processor, from PMT in Salford.
 As I got to grips with it, I copied a couple of well known song parts, and I found myself creating new riffs on the guitar.

 I recorded myself using my phone, but the quality was only good enough to share with friends.
 So, I gathered together my music software and gear, and acquired a pair of studio monitors in anticipation of some new writing and recording.